nadrino/kotor-walkthrough/kotor2/walkthrough/04_Dantooine/05_Dantooine.md

       - **You trained him?** `!c_influence_bet(6, 10, 90)` `a_global_set("000_Kreia_Revan_XP", 1);a_influence_inc(6, 3)`
       - What was Revan like as a student?
       - What do you see when you look at me?
-      - What do you know more of Revan?
+      - I had other questions.
+    - Can you tell me about the <FullName> Crystal?
     - Never mind.
 I'll be going now.
- - Visas
-    - I wanted to teach you some of the techniques I have learned in my travels.
-      - Affect Minds
+  - +1500XP
 ```
  INFO:       >> strref=None, isActive=c_pc_spell(270)&&c_visas_spell(270), nextList=[[0]: 241 if c_pc_spell(270)+c_visas_spell(270), [1]: 254 if c_pc_spell(182)+c_visas_spell(182), [2]: 255 if c_pc_spell(6)+c_visas_spell(6), [3]: 256 if c_pc_spell(14)+c_visas_spell(14), [4]: 253]
 ----------------------------